 Joshua Hamilton is a partner in the Los Angeles and Century City offices of Latham & Watkins.
 His practice focuses on complex litigation and trials, representing companies and senior executives in securities and corporate governance-related litigation and investigations, defense of class actions, and other high-stakes commercial disputes.
 Mr. Hamilton is a first-chair trial lawyer with jury trial, bench trial, and arbitration experience.
-He represents clients ranging from emerging growth through public companies and investment firms.
+He represents clients ranging from emerging growth stage through mature, public companies and investment firms.
 He is a member of the firm's Securities Litigation & Professional Liability; Complex Commercial Litigation; White Collar Defense & Investigations; and Entertainment, Sports & Media Practices.
 He is also the Immediate Past Chair of the Executive Committee of the Litigation Section of the Los Angeles County Bar Association.

 Mr. Hamilton also represents clients in investigations and proceedings initiated by the Securities and Exchange Commission (SEC), United States Department of Justice (DOJ), and other government agencies.
 Further, Mr. Hamilton counsels public and private companies and their boards on corporate governance and disclosure issues, and represents special committees of boards of directors in internal investigations.

 Mr. Hamilton has deep and substantial experience representing and advising clients in the mutual fund, hedge fund, private equity, venture capital, and investment management industries in litigation, counseling, and regulatory investigations and proceedings.